SawolTesf/Customer-loyalty-program/README.md

 # Coffee Shop Rewards Program

 Welcome to the Coffee Shop Rewards Program!
-This project showcases a Java program that tracks customer orders and rewards loyal customers with discounts and bonus bucks.
-The program allows customers to earn points for each purchase and redeem them for rewards.
+This project demonstrates a Java-based rewards program for a coffee shop.
+The program tracks customer orders and rewards loyal customers with discounts and bonus bucks.

 ## Project Description